How to optimise mitochondria and Energy Production

 How we can help

-At Advanced Functional Medicine, our trained professionals can help you understand if you have mitochondrial dysfunction with thorough testing.
+At Advanced Functional Medicine, our trained practitioners can help you understand if you have mitochondrial dysfunction with thorough testing.
 Once the root cause is identified, we can work with you to improve the function of your mitochondria and return balance o your biochemistry.

 We can achieve this by reducing oxidative stress and addressing your nutrient needs with customised supplementing and tailored diet plans.
 With essential vitamins, minerals and amino acids that support the body’s processes central to energy production, we can help ensure you receive the vital micronutrients you required to live well.